aiAdrian/flatland_railway_extension/README.md

 - [RailroadSwitchAnalyser](https://github.com/aiAdrian/flatland_railway_extension/blob/master/flatland_extensions/RailroadSwitchAnalyser.py)

-  The graph on the left shows all crossings (switches) and the graph on the right shows all switch neighbours.
+  The illustration on the left shows all crossings (switches) and the illustration on the right shows all switch neighbours.
 A switch neighbours is an infrastructure element that has an intersection (crossing) as its neighbour.

   ![RailroadSwitchAnalyser](https://raw.githubusercontent.com/aiAdrian/flatland_railway_extension/master/images/RailroadSwitchAnalyser.png "RailroadSwitchAnalyser")

 - [RailroadSwitchCluster](https://github.com/aiAdrian/flatland_railway_extension/blob/master/flatland_extensions/utils/FlatlandDynamicsRenderer.py)

-  The left graph shows all connecting edges (cluster).
+  The left illustration shows all connecting edges (cluster).
 The number shows the cluster id.
 Cells with the same cluster id belong to the same cluster.
-On the right the graph shows all switch clusters.
+The right illustration shows all switch clusters.
 A switch cluster contains one or more crossing (switch) cells where each switch within the cluster are all neighbors.
 The switches in the same cluster have the same switch cluster id.

   ![RailroadSwitchCluster](https://raw.githubusercontent.com/aiAdrian/flatland_railway_extension/master/images/RailroadSwitchCluster.png "RailroadSwitchCluster")